Photos and story by Karly Cordell / Contributing Writer

 Hundreds gathered in Cumberland Park in Nashville on Thursday to celebrate Music City’s International Day of Yoga, hosted by Small World Yoga, Nashville’s first nonprofit yoga studio.

 The free, family-friendly event welcomed yoga lovers of all levels to the park for a group session of peaceful yoga and meditation.
+There was even talks on how to become a yoga teacher, with the opportunity to train in Bali!

 Local bands added to the event by playing live, relaxing music in the background.